ajtudela/sicks300_2/README.md

     - For protocol 1.40: only configure one measurement range field with the full range (-45° to 225°) with all values.
     - For protocol 2.10: do not configure a measurement range field (otherwise, the scanner only provides a lower frequency).
-- If you want to only use certain measurement ranges, do this on the ROS side using e.g. the `cob_scan_filter` located in this package as well.
+- If you want to only use certain measurement ranges, do this on the ROS side using e.g. the `laser_filters` package.

 ## Installation